Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 The cost of storage / annual average kW is:

-The comparable cost for nuclear electricity is about $12,000 / kW assuming a non-seasonal market and neglecting the cost of energy storage for load following.
+The comparable cost for new nuclear electricity generation is about $12,000 / kW.

-To follow the daily load variation the nuclear system can be constrained by .674, so that its cost per average kW becomes:
+To follow the daily load variation the nuclear system might be constrained by .674, so that its cost per average kW becomes:

 ($12000 / kW) / .674 = $17,804 / average kW output